- Kevin Greutert

 - Release Date

-Advertised as “the final chapter”, Saw 3D marks the franchise’s seventh and supposedly last entry.
-In all, with each film averaging about 90-minutes, the unfortunate souls (myself included) to have followed since the beginning in 2004 have wasted more than ten hours of their lives on increasingly pointless torture porn.
+Advertised as “the final chapter,” Saw 3D marks the franchise’s seventh and supposedly last entry.
+In all, with each film averaging about 90-minutes, the unfortunate souls (myself included) who have followed since the 2004 original have wasted more than ten hours of their lives on increasingly pointless torture porn.
 That’s a day’s work, plus overtime, watching bodies sliced and diced, torn apart, and exploded for not much reason other than to sell tickets.
 You could have watched Lawrence of Arabia a little under four times or almost finished The Lord of the Rings Trilogy.
 You could have organized your cabinets or read that book that’s only gathering dust.
 There are a lot of things you could have done, but you chose to watch the Saw movies.
 How do you feel about that?

-In a last-ditch effort to make sense of the events since the start, this seventh movie doubles back in typical form, using flashbacks and forgotten characters to fill in the blanks about present events.
+In a last-ditch effort to make sense of the events since the start, this seventh movie doubles back in typical form, using flashbacks and forgotten characters to fill in the blanks about current events.
 As the plot unfolds, you’ll learn the gristly fate of the Jigsaw killer’s ex-wife (Betsy Russell).
 You’ll learn that there are far more Jigsaw victims and survivors than the seven movies have shown us.
 You’ll discover what happened to Dr. Lawrence Gordon (Cary Elwes), who disappeared after the first movie.
 And you’ll be fed a load of malarkey suggesting that the franchise has come full circle.
 What you won’t learn is why anything onscreen deserves your full attention.

 This time around, the Jigsaw killer’s primary target is Bobby (Sean Patrick Flanery), a fraud who claims to be a Jigsaw survivor to promote his best-selling line of self-help books.
 Of course, Jigsaw doesn’t like being made a fool of, which means Bobby gets to play a game.
 As those close to him experience unnecessary death, Bobby learns that lying is bad.
 Meanwhile, Internal Affairs officer Gibson (Chad Donella) tracks Det.
-Hoffman (Costas Mandylor), Jigsaw’s murderous disciple, who in turn tracks Jigsaw’s ex-wife, who has turned Hoffman in to the authorities for a plea bargain.
+Hoffman (Costas Mandylor), Jigsaw’s murderous disciple, who in turn tracks Jigsaw’s ex-wife, who has turned Hoffman over to the authorities for a plea bargain.
 Got that?
 Moving on, Hoffman plans one final round of death before retiring to somewhere with a bag of money.
 In the process, he kills half the police force and everyone else in his way to escape.